Beer Concept Test · Consumer Survey · 803 Respondents

 Model Builder

-Pick any of five outcomes — purchase intent, package appeal, brand fit, high-quality, premium — and refit with whichever predictors you choose.
+Pick any of six outcomes — purchase intent (a top-2-box cut or the full ordered 5-point scale), package appeal, brand fit, high-quality, premium, or most-often-purchased brand (a seven-way multinomial) — and refit with whichever predictors you choose.
 Add or remove items, refit on a subgroup, or let Auto-Build find the best combination.
 See where the published purchase-intent account holds up — or model an outcome it doesn't cover.

 Try it